-She soon realized the importance of gentle and adaptive yoga but was surprised how infrequently it was offered and discussed.
-This led Jamie to further her studies in anatomy, physiology, injuries, and alignment with the support of Andres Alves, PT, DPT, RYT.
-Jamie and Andres were the first to bring the LoveYourBrain Yoga Program to New York State, where they facilitate group discussions and adapt asana, pranayama, and meditation for individuals who have experienced traumatic brain injuries and their caregivers.
-In working with licensed mental health counselor Hayley O’Brien, M.A, LPC, RYT, Jamie deepened her studies further and learned how to adapt elements of the practice and studio space to be trauma sensitive and suitable for individuals who are experiencing depression, anxiety, substance abuse, eating disorders, PTSD, and other sources of trauma.
+After her first few years of teaching yoga, Jamie recognized the significance of gentle and adaptive yoga and was inspired to further her knowledge in anatomy, physiology, injuries, and alignment.
+She pursued this path with the guidance of Andres Alves, PT, DPT, RYT.
+Together, Jamie and Andres were the first instructors to bring the LoveYourBrain Yoga Program to New York State.
+Through this program, they facilitate group discussions and tailor asana, pranayama, and meditation practices to individuals who have experienced traumatic brain injuries and their dedicated caregivers.
+Jamie and Andres also co-lead the Jamie Surya Yoga Studio 200-Hour Yoga Teacher Training each year.

 Theresa Talone found yoga unexpectedly at a local gym over 10 years ago.
 It was the best gift she’s ever received.
 She knew from very early on that she wanted to teach and give this gift to others.
 Her love for yoga is practiced on and off the mat.
 She incorporates a powerful, yet mindful and spiritual class with always keeping the breath as her guide.
 Theresa truly teaches from her heart and creates from her soul.